bdobyns/silver-funicular/rescue-mission/How-To-Centos4-Docker-Base-Image.md

    1. `docker import centos49_i386.tar bdobyns/centos4.9_i386`
 1. now you have a smaller 4.9 image that has no (mostly wasted) 4.8 layer underneath it.
 1. use `docker rm` and `docker rmi` to cleanup crap you don't need anymore.

+# CLEANUP NOW THAT YOU ARE DONE

+2. You should disconnect the disk image from the 'disk-manipulator'
+1. You can delete the VirtualBox image you created to hold the Centos4.x
+1. If you never plan to do this again (but it was so much fun!), you can delete the 'disk-manipulator' as well
+1. use `docker rm` and `docker rmi` to cleanup crap you don't need anymore.
+1. delete the tarball you created.
+It's too big to check into github anyway.